 I joined another Busy Bag Swap, actually, two of them!
 So, I’ll be sharing lots of ideas in the coming weeks.
 Here is the activity I included in the Elementary Craft Bag swap: How to sew a Rag Quilt Potholder.
 See below for the instructions that were included.
-These Rag Quilt kits would also be great to make for Christmas Presents or to include in a travel bag or to keep those hands busy during read-aloud time!
+These Rag Quilt Potholder sewing kits would also be great to make for Christmas presents, to include in a travel bag, or to keep those hands busy during read-aloud time!

-**If you decide to reprint these instructions for anyone, please include my website http://ichoosejoy.org Thanks!
+**If you decide to reprint these instructions for anyone, please include my website ichoosejoy.org Thanks!

-You supply: scissors (rag quilt scissors are great for this project), straight pins, washable pencil or marker, ruler
+- scissors (rag quilt scissors are great for this project)

 2. Take the top four pieces of flannel and draw with your washable pencil or marker a square one inch in on all sides and an “x” across the square.